Pythm/ad-ModeManagement/README.md

 If your mode is still night or morning at `execute_morning_at`, the mode will be set to normal.

+You have the option to turn on entities that are off with `turn_on_in_the_morning`.
+This only applies to entities with state on or off.

 ```yaml
   morning_sensors:
     - binary_sensor.motion_detection